nazya/KATE/README.md

 This repository documents the code to reproduce the experiments reported in the paper:
 > [Remove that Square Root: A New Efficient Scale-Invariant Version of AdaGrad](https://arxiv.org/pdf/2403.02648.pdf)

-In this work, we introduce a novel optimization algorithm called KATE, a scale invariant adaptation of AdaGrad.
-Here we provide a screenshot of KATE's pseudocode from the paper.
+In this work, we introduce a novel optimization algorithm called KATE, a scale-invariant adaptation of AdaGrad.
+We provide a screenshot of KATE's pseudocode from the paper.

 ![KATE pseudocode](image/KATE_pseudocode.png)

-In this repository we compare the performance of KATE with well-known algorithms like AdaGrad anbd ADAM on logistic regression, image classification and text classification problems.
-If you use this code for your research, please cite the paper as follow
+In this repository, we compare the performance of KATE with well-known algorithms like AdaGrad and ADAM on logistic regression, image classification and text classification problems.
+If you use this code for your research, please cite the paper as follows

 ```
 @article{choudhury2024remove,